OffchainLabs/genesis-file-generator/README.md

 ## :exclamation: Important note about the chain config property

-The genesis.json file generated in this repository contains the standard information of any regular genesis.json file used on an Ethereum chain.
-One of the properties of this file is the `config` property, which contains information about the [chain configuration](https://github.com/ethereum/go-ethereum/blob/master/params/config.go#L433).
-This chain configuration is used as a component to calculate the genesis blockhash of the chain.
+The genesis.json file generated in this repository contains the standard information of any regular genesis.json file used on an Ethereum chain, with the exception of the `config` property, which usually contains information about the [chain configuration](https://github.com/ethereum/go-ethereum/blob/master/params/config.go#L433).
+In Arbitrum chains, the chain configuration is specified in a `serializedChainConfig` property, which contains the chain configuration (the same used in a regular `config` property) as a serialized JSON string.
+This serialized chain configuration is used as a component to calculate the genesis blockhash of the chain.

 When creating an Arbitrum chain with a non-zero genesis state, the chain configuration is used in 2 places:

 - When calculating the genesis blockhash, using Nitro's [genesis-generator](https://github.com/OffchainLabs/nitro/blob/master/cmd/genesis-generator/genesis-generator.go) tool
 - When creating the chain through the RollupCreator contract

 Upon initialization, Nitro will use the chain configuration set on-chain (on chain creation) with the rest of the information of the genesis.json file, to obtain a genesis blockhash.
 It will then compare that blockhash with the one generated with Nitro's genesis-generator (which used the chain configuration directly set in the genesis.json file).
-For both blockhashes to match, the chain configuration must be exactly the same at the string level, including order of fields, potential whitespaces or special characters.
+For both blockhashes to match, the chain configuration must be exactly the same at the string level, including the order of fields, potential whitespace, or special characters.

-This repository generates a genesis.json file with a minified chain `config` property to match the minified string that is usually sent to the RollupCreator contract.
-If the genesis.json file is generated with a different tool, special attention must be taken to also minify the `config` property of the file.
+This repository generates a genesis.json file with a serialized chain configuration (in `serializedChainConfig`) to match the serialized string that is usually sent to the RollupCreator contract.
+If the genesis.json file is generated with a different tool, special attention must be paid to also serializing the chain configuration and specifying it in a `serializedChainConfig` property of the file.

 ## How to use this repository